Mestkawyy/Forecast_Prophet_python/README.md

 # Forecast_Prophet_python

+1*open jupypter-notbook from your terminal

-Make Sure You installed pystan , prohet in your package
+2-Make Sure You installed pystan , prohet in your package

-Download another datasets from here and don't forget to handle the data ^^ : https://finance.yahoo.com/
+3/Download another datasets from here and don't forget to handle the data ^_^ : https://finance.yahoo.com/